How do you know that Ham was the youngest son?

 "So Noah awoke from his wine, and knew what his younger son had done to him" (Genesis 9:24).

-The word "younger," or "youngest" depending on your translation, comes from the Hebrew word qatan.
+The word "younger," or "youngest," depending on your translation, comes from the Hebrew word qatan.
 It is an adjective which can be translated as "small," "insignificant," or "young."
-Typically it is used to compare two people's ages and identifies which one is younger.
+Typically, it is used to compare two people's ages and identify which one is younger.
 When used in a comparison of more than two items, it functions as a superlative to identify the youngest (or smallest, or least significant) of all being compared.

-Therefore, we must conclude that while the Bible tends to list children in birth order, it is not a hard-fast rule which can always be counted upon.
+Therefore, we must conclude that while the Bible tends to list children in birth order, it is not a hard-and-fast rule that can always be counted upon.